NVIDIA/GenerativeAIExamples/docs/self-reflection.md

 - Response streaming is not supported during response groundedness checks
 - For on-premises deployment:
   - Requires significant GPU resources (8x A100/H100 GPUs recommended)
-  - Initial model download time may very based on network bandwith
+  - Initial model download time may vary based on network bandwidth

 For more details on implementation, see the [reflection.py](../src/reflection.py) source code.